-Winchester developed their .270 Winchester Short Magnum (WSM) in 2002 to improve upon the performance of the iconic .270 Winchester.
-They created the cartridge by necking down the case of a .300 Winchester Short Magnum to accept a 0.277 inch bullet.
+In 2002, Winchester developed their .270 Winchester Short Magnum (WSM) to improve the performance of the iconic .270 Winchester.
+They created the cartridge by necking down the case of a .300 Winchester Short Magnum to accept a 0.277-inch bullet.
 The performance increases that resulted far outshine the .270 Winchester, and in certain configurations, will even match the performance of the .270 Weatherby Magnum.

-A few major manufacturers sell a variety of excellent factory loads for the 270 WSM.
-Winchester sells the cartridge with bullets weighing between 130 and 150 grains that have proven effective for harvesting animals from deer to elk.
-Several specialty bullets come loaded from the factory including Nosler Partition, Accubond, and Barnes TSX, just to mention a few of the choices.
+A few major manufacturers sell a variety of excellent factory loads for the .270 WSM.
+Winchester sells the cartridge with bullets weighing between 130 and 150 grains that have proven effective for harvesting animals like deer and elk.
+Several specialty bullets come loaded from the factory including Nosler Partition, Accubond, and Barnes TSX – just to mention a few of the choices.
 Muzzle velocities for the .270 WSM peak at nearly 3,300 feet per second for the 130 grain bullet, and maintain a respectable 3,100 feet per second for the 150 grain bullet.

 The .270 WSM delivers the accuracy required to be a reputable hunting cartridge.
-Three shot groups commonly spread less than one inch at 100 yards.
-This is largely due to the shorter, fatter case design that allows for a more even powder burn.
-The even powder burn makes for greater consistency from shot to shot.
+Three-shot groups commonly spread less than one inch at 100 yards.
+This is largely due to the shorter, fatter case design that allows for a more even powder burn, which makes for greater consistency from shot to shot.
 An additional benefit of uniform powder burn is the requirement for less powder to achieve desired velocities.
-This cartridge, with less powder burning more efficiently, generates less felt recoil than similar cartridges.
+This cartridge, with less powder burning more efficiently, generates less recoil than similar cartridges.